AsheKR/django-query-capture/README.md

 Some reasons you might want to use django-query-capture:

 - It can be used to simply check queries in a specific block.
-- It supports Django Middleware, with Context, and Decorator.
+- It supports Django Middleware, Context Manager, and Decorator.
-- When you use Context syntax, you can get real-time query data.
+- When you use Context Manager, you can get real-time query data.
+- You can see where the query occurs.
 - Inefficient queries can be found in the test code.
 - It is easy to customize by simply changing the table shape, changing the color, and selecting and setting the desired output.
-- It supports free customization that allows you to decorate the output freely from the beginning.
+- It supports customization that allows you to decorate the output freely from the beginning.
 - It supports Type hint everywhere.

 # Simple Usage